 There have been no changes to the attainment status in the TVA region as it is stated in the 2011 Final EIS for CO, lead, NO2, SO2, and PM10.
-With respect to the NAAQS for which designations were made since the 2011 Final EIS was issued (see entries with an asterisk in Table 3-7 above), the TVA region is in attainment for the 1-hour SO2, 1-hour NO2, 2012 PM2.5, and 2015 O3 standards except for a discrete 3-kilometer radius circular area in Kingsport, Sullivan County, Tennessee, which was designated non-attainment for the 2010 1-hour SO2 standard.
+With respect to the NAAQS for which designations were made since the 2011 Final EIS was issued (see entries with an asterisk in Table 3-7 above), the TVA region is in attainment for the 1-hour SO2, 1-hour NO2, 2012 PM{2.5}, and 2015 O3 standards except for a discrete 3-kilometer radius circular area in Kingsport, Sullivan County, Tennessee, which was designated non-attainment for the 2010 1-hour SO2 standard.
 Designations for the 2010 1-hour SO2 standard were originally made October 4, 2013.
 A second round of area designations became effective September 12, 2016.
-A supplement to the second round of area designations became effective April 9, 2018.
+A supplement to the second round of area designations subsequently became effective January 17, 2017, and a third round of area designations became effective April 9, 2018.
 Designation for the 2015 O3 standard were made August 3, 2018.
 The TVA region is in attainment of the 2015 O3 standard.
-Designations for the 2012 PM2.5 standard were made April 15, 2015.
-The TVA region is in attainment of the 2012 PM2.5 standard.
+Designations for the 2012 PM{2.5} standard were made April 15, 2015.
+The TVA region is in attainment of the 2012 PM{2.5} standard.

 Since the publication of the 2011 Final EIS, air quality continues to improve in the TVA region.
 Emissions across the portfolio of TVA's power-generation facilities have declined significantly, following the implementation of several projects where coal-fired units were retired.
 More efficient gas-turbine power plants were brought online in their place.
-These gas-fired facilities are equipped with state-of-the-art air pollution control equipment which minimizes emissions of nitrogen oxides (NOx), SO2, volatile organic compounds (VOC), and CO.
-TVA's emissions reductions are responsible for the majority of the statewide Tennessee stationary source SO2 and NOx emission reductions since 1990.
-The utility sector SO2 emissions in Tennessee, the vast majority of which were from TVA, decreased from 817,612 tons in 1990 to 24,293 tons in 2017, a decrease of over 97 percent.
-Utility sector NOx emissions in Tennessee (most also due to TVA) increased from 240,359 tons in 1990 to 283,464 tons in 1997, before decreasing for the next two decades to 15,517 tons in 2017, a decrease of nearly 95 percent from the 1997 peak.
+These gas-fired facilities are equipped with state-of-the-art air pollution control equipment which minimizes emissions of nitrogen oxides (NO_x), SO_2 , volatile organic compounds (VOC), and CO.
+TVA's emissions reductions are responsible for the majority of the statewide Tennessee stationary source SO_2 and NO_x emission reductions since 1990.
+The utility sector SO_2 emissions in Tennessee, the vast majority of which were from TVA, decreased from 817,612 tons in 1990 to 24,293 tons in 2017, a decrease of over 97 percent.
+Utility sector NO_x emissions in Tennessee (most also due to TVA) increased from 240,359 tons in 1990 to 283,464 tons in 1997, before decreasing for the next two decades to 15,517 tons in 2017, a decrease of nearly 95 percent from the 1997 peak.